NovoNordisk-OpenSource/zephyr/README.md

 ## Zephyr message functionalities

-These functionalities are intented to be used by developers of R packages.
+These functionalities are intended to be used by developers of R packages.
 Below the basic principle of the functions are explained and it is showed how to use the functions in the context of R package development.